ReMarkable: Operating system

 ReMarkable uses its own operating system, named Codex.
-Codex is based on Linux and optimized for electronic paper display technology.
+Codex is based on Linux and is optimized for electronic paper display technology.

 Community support

 As Codex is based on Linux and an open source ecosystem, it has gained community projects and 3rd party software for it.
 The device is accessible through SSH, allowing the installation of 3rd party software.
 Many packages are accessible through Toltec, a community-maintained free software repository.
 The Cloud system has been reverse engineered and an open source alternative has been created.

 Alternative operating systems

 An alternative free operating system, Parabola-rM, has been made to replace Codex.
 Parabola-rM aims to turn the device into a full-fledged computer, allowing typical desktop Linux applications to be run, with the caveat that this is not a supported configuration.

-Subscription

-In October 2021, a connect plan was launched which required a monthly subscription of $5 for its Connect Lite plan or $8 for the Connect plan with unlimited cloud storage.
-This was withdrawn in September 2022 however and some of the original features that were withdrawn, such as integration with file hosting services, were made available to all ReMarkable owners, with there being a single Connect plan price that was reduced to $2.99 per month.

 Reception

 Of the first generation of the tablet, Remarkable 1 (or ReMarkable RM100 as known by its model number), launched in late 2017, suffered some criticism due to sluggishness when loading and unloading files.

-The Bad Voltage podcast stated, the lack of integrations with other software limits the device's usefulness for taking notes for some users, and there is no official third-party app ecosystem, but the ability to add software via unofficial hacks offers interesting possibilities.
+The Bad Voltage podcast stated that the lack of integrations with other software limits the device's usefulness for taking notes for some users, and there is no official third-party app ecosystem, but the ability to add software via unofficial hacks offers interesting possibilities.

 The second generation Remarkable 2 was released in May 2020, and a review by Wired, stated it "excels at taking your handwritten notes, but it doesn't do much else well."
 Other media outlets have seen the lack of a distraction or ability to do much else as positives.